-Other cities and towns may have financial assistance for lead-related home repairs.
+Other cities and towns may have financial assistance for lead- related home repairs.
+Please check with your local municipality website.

-Lead certificates
+Lead certificates information for landlords

-Landlords of most pre-1978 rental properties must have either a Certificate of Conformance, a Conditional Lead Safe Certificate, or a Full Lead Safe Certificate.
+Landlords of most pre-1978 rental properties must have either a Certificate of Lead Conformance, a Conditional Lead Safe Certificate, or a Full Lead Safe Certificate.
 Your insurance company is required to provide you with lead liability coverage if you have a valid lead certificate.
 Check with your insurance company to see what type of certificate they will accept.